ChewingPencils/drafts2trello/ReadMe.markdown

 Inspired by Tim Broder's [Automate Adding to Trello on iOS with Launch Center Pro and Pythonista][1].

 ## Differences:
- * This script adds support for adding text to the card's desription.
+ * This script supports adding text to the card's description.
 (You can send Markdown formatted text.)
  * This script uses argparse.
  * This script uses Requests for the API calls.